Nkaka23dev/auth-app/README.md

-   This is a personal NextJS auth: sign-up, sign-in, saving tokens on the server side with middlewares, email verification and reset(email and password)
+   This is a personal NextJS auth project: sign-up, sign-in, saving tokens on the server side with middlewares, email verification and reset(email and password)

    ### Technologies: